SabaMundlay/map/README.md

-# mapnyc
+# map

 Dear visitors,

 From Feb - May 2017 I spent a few months doing an independent study exploring transportation networks & playing around with data NYC's bus & subway system, run mainly by the MTA.
-So this repo is for my advisors to see what I learnt & for others interested in network science as it pertains to public transportation to browse through.
+This repo is for my advisors to see what I learnt & for others interested in network science as it pertains to public transportation to browse through.

 (May 2017)
 Dear Professor Flynn, Professor Armstrong: